MEGATRON: The environments of Population III stars at Cosmic Dawn and their connection to present day galaxies: Results

-Most of the Pop.~III-forming halos across all runs have $10^{-5} < f_{\rm H_2} < 10^{-3}$, but there is also a significant population (13-25\% depending on the simulation) with $f_{\rm H_2} < 10^{-8}$ and $J_{21} > 2$.
-These halos are not shown in Figure~\ref{fig:pop3_forming_fH2_t_fe} as they are already hosting Pop.~III stars, and although the LW intensity at their virial radii is $\sim10\,J_{21}$, it can reach upwards of $10^5\,J_{21}$ in the inner regions of the halo.
-Such systems have elevated levels of free electrons ($f_e > 2\times10^{-3}$), and are hence able to form H$_2$ on very short timescales after the hosted Pop.~III star leaves the main sequence, leading to rapid cooling and the formation of another Pop.~III star.
-This process occurs if radiation pressure is unable to blow out the gas\footnote{We do not model Ly$\alpha$ radiation pressure, which might become important in this scenario \citep[see][]{Kimm_2018}.}, and implies the former Pop.~III star has not undergone a SN, which would enrich and disrupt the gas in the galaxy.
-We discuss in Section~\ref{subseq: pop3 starbursts} how such repeated Pop.~III formation events can lead to Pop.~III starbursts in $10^8\,\rm M_\odot$ halos.
+Most of the Pop~III-forming halos across all runs have $10^{-5} < f_{\rm H_2} < 10^{-3}$, but there is also a significant population (13-25\% depending on the simulation) with $f_{\rm H_2} < 10^{-8}$ and $J_{21} > 2$.
+These halos are not shown in Figure~\ref{fig:pop3_forming_fH2_t_fe} as they are already hosting Pop~III stars, and although the LW intensity at their virial radii is $\sim10\,J_{21}$, it can reach upwards of $10^5\,J_{21}$ in the inner regions of the halo.
+Such systems have elevated levels of free electrons ($f_e > 2\times10^{-3}$), and are hence able to form H$_2$ on very short timescales after the hosted Pop~III star leaves the main sequence, leading to rapid cooling and the formation of another Pop~III star.
+This process occurs if radiation pressure is unable to blow out the gas, and implies the former Pop~III star has not undergone a SN, which would enrich and disrupt the gas in the galaxy.
+We do not model Ly$\alpha$ radiation pressure (RP), which is an important process that impacts the ISM and would impact efficacy of subsequent SF events or supernova \citep{Nebrin_2025}, as the resonant scattering of Ly$\alpha$ photons could drive significant momentum transfer in dense, dust-free gas \citep{Kimm_2018}.
+We have run calibration simulations for \textsc{megatron} \citep{katz_impact_2024}, including Pop~III stars and Ly$\alpha$ RP, which does indeed lower the total stellar mass by disrupting star forming regions in low metallicity gas.
+We discuss in Section~\ref{subseq: pop3 starbursts} how repeated episodes of Pop~III star formation in the same halo (chained one after another) can lead to Pop~III starbursts in $10^8\,\rm M_\odot$ halos.